Spline (mechanical)

-on a drive shaft that matches with grooves in a mating piece and transfer torque to it, maintaining the angular correspondence between them.
+on a drive shaft that matches with a groove in a mating piece and transfers torque to it, maintaining the angular correspondence between them.

 For instance, a gear mounted on a shaft might use a male spline on the shaft that matches the female spline on the gear.
 Adjacent images in the section below show a transmission input shaft with male splines and a clutch plate with mating female splines in the center hub, where the smooth tip of the axle would be supported in a pilot bearing in the flywheel (not pictured).
 An alternative to splines is a keyway and key, though splines provide a longer fatigue life, and can carry significantly greater torques for the size.

 Types

 There are several types of splines: